Wednesday, 13 November 2024

 The Allan Labor government has a proven track record of supporting our bus networks in Melbourne and regional Victoria.
 Over the past 10 years we have consistently put our money where our mouth is and invested in the state’s public transport network.
 This government has taken several steps to ensure that Melburnians can enjoy fair and frequent bus services.
 This is because bus networks offer a range of benefits that contribute to the public transport system.
 They provide essential connectivity, linking people to employment, education, health care and other vital services.
 For many Victorians buses are the most accessible and affordable form of transport, particularly for those without cars.
 With over 19,000 bus stops across Melbourne and thousands more in regional areas, buses make it easier for people to access everyday essentials whether they live in the city or in remote areas.
 Buses are also an environmentally friendly option for reducing congestion and lowering emissions.
 They cut down on greenhouse gas emissions, making them a key part of tackling climate change.

 Bus networks also contribute to the economy in a variety of ways.
 Buses can reach corners of our state and suburbs that trains and trams just cannot physically run to.
 Buses can drive all around Melbourne and to the most remote parts of our state, helping shuttle commuters to and from work.
-They ensure that it is easier for people to support local economies and they create jobs in both the transport and maintenance sectors, providing long-term employment opportunities.
+They ensure that it is easier for people to support local economies, and they create jobs in both the transport and maintenance sectors, providing long-term employment opportunities.
 Bus networks improve quality of life, promote environmental sustainability and foster economic growth, making them a vital part of any transport system.

 What does the Victorian bus network look like?
 Annually more than 135 million trips are made using Melbourne’s bus network.
-These trips are made up using 400-plus bus routes operating in Melbourne.
+These trips are made using 400-plus bus routes operating in Melbourne.
 Our fleet currently consists of approximately 4500 buses that service these routes.
 These services cover over 5200 kilometres across metropolitan and regional areas.
 Currently 80 per cent of metropolitan Melburnians live within 400 metres of a bus stop.
 There are 19,000 metropolitan bus stops and 7000 regional bus stops.
 More than 30 of these are night routes, and more than 50 connect regional towns with other regional towns.

 Overall we should be proud of our bus network.
 Across the state the Allan Labor government has been hard at work delivering expanded bus networks.
 Over the last decade we have seen a massive increase in bus services.
 Frequencies have skyrocketed, with this government introducing 20,000 bus services since 2014.
-That is right, 20,000.
+That is right: 20,000.
 It has been prolific in all areas of transport, and our buses are no exception to that rule.
-Those across from me gut funding to the bus networks just as they gut funding to all other public transport services, but the Allan Labor government is dedicated to the growth of our bus network.
+Those across from me would gut funding to the bus networks just as they would gut funding to all other public transport services, but the Allan Labor government is dedicated to the growth of our bus network.
 We are in the business of expanding bus networks.
 The growth areas infrastructure contribution has ensured that as Melbourne’s suburbs expand infrastructure is also introduced.
+Melbourne’s population will reach 8 million by 2050, meaning that we need to be mindful how we adapt for that growth.
+The growth areas infrastructure contribution is designed to address that.
+Whilst the growth areas infrastructure contribution does not solely fund increases in bus services and routes, it makes significant opportunities for expansions.
+Aside from public transport, it would also fund the building of new communities.
+Infrastructure essential for education, health, economic development and general quality of life will be funded through the contribution.

 But to return to buses, this contribution will also ensure an investment of $150 million for the expansion of bus networks – that is $150 million to areas that will be needing buses for their expected growth.
 In the west, north and south-east, as Melbourne expands, so will its bus network.
 We expect to introduce hundreds of new bus services over the next three years along with these growth area infrastructure contribution funded bus expansions.
-With this Melbourne could become a city where the norm for a bus route is that you turn up to your stop and then you go.
+With this, Melbourne could become a city where the norm for a bus route is that you turn up to your stop and then you go.
 Outside of Melbourne we are ensuring the introduction of 200 regional bus services.
 Bus network growth is essential for Victoria.

 Additionally, the Allan Labor government has been rolling out zero-emission buses across Victoria through a trial over the past two years.
 With the trial ending next year we have some very promising information about zero-emission buses to help with the full transition of our bus fleet.
 The zero-emission bus trial not only was a major win for Victoria in our path to a clean energy future but also showed promise for a better public transport network.
 Just last week the Allan Labor government released our road map towards a zero-emission bus fleet.
 The zero-emission bus fleet plan is set to seriously change the face of public transport in Melbourne, especially in areas more reliant on bus services.